 Find appropriate exercises to increase your strength and balance.

 For more information about exercises to preserve your bones, your can check out the website of the National Osteoporosis Foundation. at

 Traditional Chinese medicine uses acupuncture.
 They place very thin needles in strategic points on the body.
 This stimulates various body functions and organs to promote healing.

 Tai chi is an ancient Chinese practice that increases your immune function and overall well-being.
 It improves muscle strength, coordination, and balance.
 You will find reduced muscle and joint pain and stiffness.

 The list below, of Success Tactics applies to any and every area of each of our lives.
 It seemed good enough that I just had to include them here.

 I hope you enjoy them!

-- Use resistance bands as a safe way to exercise and strengthen your bones.
+- Resistance bands are a safe way to exercise and strengthen your bones.

 - Put on your walking shoes and walk!

 - Don’t live in the past.
-Make certain that you have a bigger windshield than rear-view mirror!
+Have a bigger windshield than rear-view mirror!